indrekots/aws-workshop/README.md

 In the security group section, select the existing `<your-name>-lb-sg` security group.

-In the listeners and rounting section, configure HTTP port 80 to be routed to the target group you created in the previous section.
+In the listeners and routing section, configure HTTP port 80 to be routed to the target group you created in the previous section.

 It takes a bit of time for the provisioning to finish.
 Meanwhile you can move onwards with the next steps.